The White Sister (1923 film): Production

 Gish turned down a weekly salary of $3500 from Tiffany Pictures and instead signed with Inspiration Pictures for $1500 and a share of the profits.
 Inspiration had purchased the rights to the novel The White Sister for $16,000.

 In November 1922, a crew of 24 set sail for Naples, Italy, aboard the SS Providence for what was to be three months of location shooting.
 Filming took place in studios in Rome and outdoor locations in Rome and Naples, with the desert scenes shot in Algeria.
 Gish involved herself in all aspects of the production.
 The Catholic Church provided guidance on religious matters.
-Gish stated it took 25 hours straight, with a 2 1/2-hour break, to film the marriage to the Church scene.
+Gish stated it took 25 hours straight, with a 2 1/2-hour break, to film the scene in which she takes her final vows.
 The production lasted nearly twice as long as planned, due in part to inadequately equipped studio facilities.

 Distribution

 The film premiered in New York City on September 5, 1923, without a national distribution deal in place.
 After six months, Metro Pictures agreed to take on the task.